gihanmarasingha/autogradinglean/README.md

 ## GitHubClassroomManager

 This is a simple wrapper around the `/classrooms` REST API call.
-It has only one attribute, `df_classrooms`.
+It has only one attribute, `classrooms`.
 This is a Pandas DataFrame of the GitHub classrooms for the current user.

 Example use: